ZanderWilkinson/rp1b_task2/README.md

 Recall measures the quantity of postive calls = TP / (TP + FN)

 From the worked example below we can see that there is a high percentage for both precision and recall on the two genomes.
 This is due to the use of perfect reads and high coverage, as most true variants are covered.
-There is some error introduced to the variant callers due to left-alignment, it reports an indel using an anchor base that is shifted too far to the right.
-This results in a simple indel being report as a shifted change (e.g. ATGT -> ATGTGGTG).
+There is some error introduced to the variant callers due to left-alignment, where it reports an indel using an anchor base that is shifted too far to the right.
+This results in a simple indel being reported as a shifted change (e.g. ATGT -> ATGTGGTG).
 This causes a discrepancy between the ground truth and VCF, in reality both precision and recall should be 100% if this alignment issue was fixed with hard coding the offsets.
 However, it is important to truthfully report on issues faced with variant callers.

 <p align="center">  <img width="364" height="69" alt="image" src="https://github.com/user-attachments/assets/dce4379c-255a-489d-89c6-511c0de6a073" /> </p>